 The coalition also supports legislation to deal with pandemic-related changes in the workplace.
 As thousands of employees have shifted to a telecommuting model, workplace rules have not kept up.
 As such the coalition calls for passage of four bills that would eliminate existing barriers faced by employers and employees who need flexibility to work from home.
 Among the bills highlighted is a measure that would allow employees to choose their own schedule and eliminate the financial penalties against employers for providing that flexibility.
 Other bills would allow employees to receive all required notices and posters electronically and allow employees the flexibility to choose their own meal and rest break periods.

-Correcting misuse of the Private Attorney General Act (PAGA) is also a priority for the coalition.
+Correcting misuse of the Private Attorneys General Act (PAGA) is also a priority for the coalition.
 “PAGA has been misused by plaintiffs’ attorneys for over 10 years to threaten employers with costly litigation and has only served to enrich these attorneys, not protect employees,” the group states in the letter.

 Two bills address some of the groups’ concerns with PAGA – one which provides relief to employers from PAGA lawsuits for pandemic-related claims and a second that creates a needed right to cure provision.